 ANSWER: Affordable Care Act (accept ACA; accept Obamacare) (4) The name of his wife; the first Black American First Lady ANSWER: Michelle Robinson Obama (5) Detention camp, which Obama described as a "sad chapter in American history" but failed to fully close.
 ANSWER: Guantánamo Bay detention camp (accept Gitmo) (6) Country whose president, Bashar al-Assad, crossed Obama's "red line" by using chemical weapons.
-ANSWER: Svrian Arab Republic (accept al-Jumhūrīyah al-'Arabīyah as-Sūrīyah) (7) Consultant who leaked information about NSA global surveillance programs.
-ANSWER: Edward Snowden (8) Libyan city where Ambassador Chris Stevens was killed in 2012 during an attack on U.S. facilities.
-ANSWER: Benghazi European Minority Languages and People Name the...
+ANSWER: Svrian Arab Republic (accept al-Jumhūrīyah al-'Arabīyah as-Sūrīyah) European Minority Languages and People Name the...

 (1) Language family of which Cornish is a member that Tristan, of Tristan and Isolde, would have spoken.
 ANSWER: Celtic (Accept Gaelic) (2) Neighbor of Finland where Karelian is spoken which fought the Great Northern War.
 ANSWER: Russian Federation (accept Tsardom of Russia) (3) Alpine country where Romansh was declared to be an official language.
-ANSWER: Switzerland (4) Northwestern Spanish people whose language is closer to Portuguese and contains Celtic roots.
-ANSWER: Galicians (5) Only language isolate in Europe, spoken by a people coming from a region on the Bay of Biscay.
+ANSWER: Switzerland (4) Country where Sorbian is a recognized minority language in the city of Cottbus near the Polish border.
+ANSWER: Germany (5) Only language isolate in Europe, spoken by a people coming from a region on the Bay of Biscay.
 ANSWER: Basque (or Euskara) (6) Reindeer herding peoples of Northern Europe who helped destroy a secret German nuclear facility during World War Two.
-ANSWER: Sámi (accept Lapps; accept Laplanders) (7) Country where Sorbian was recognized as a minority language in the city of Cottbus near the Polish border.
-ANSWER: Germany (8) Modern island language spoken with a Punic and Nuragic component which is considered closest to Latin.
-ANSWER: Sardinian Late Antique Arabia and the Formation of Islam Name the...
+ANSWER: Sámi (accept Lapps; accept Laplanders) Late Antique Arabia and the Formation of Islam Name the...